fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 Once you’ve created your .CSV or .XLS file, select the “Import Contacts” button under the “Individuals to Invite” label.
 A pop-up will appear prompting you to select your file from your computer and upload it to FluidSurveys.com.

 If obtaining a .CSV or .XLS file is not possible, then importing contacts through Plaxo is a possibility.
-This provides an ease of conveience when dealing with an online mail client (Yahoo, Gmail, Hotmail) or Microsoft Outlook.
+This provides an ease of convenience when dealing with an online mail client (Yahoo, Gmail, Hotmail) or Microsoft Outlook.

 Once you’ve uploaded your contacts, they’ll appear in the summary box.
 If the contact already exists in your Address Book, you will receive a message stating that the address already exists, and therefore has not been added.